Summarizing Strategies

 Teaching Summarizing Strategies

-• How can you explain this in your own words?
+• How can you say it in your own words?

 This reading skills unit focuses on summarizing.
 All lessons and activities are provided in both digital and printable formats.